The Best Family Activities in Christchurch

 14. Paddle a Maori Waka on the Avon River

 Learn to work together, all while immersing in a cultural experience, in a waka paddling tour on the Avon River.
-Known in Maori at “Ōtākaro“, the Avon River is not only an iconic feature of Christchurch city, but a gorgeous setting for learning to paddle a Maori canoe with Ko Tāne.
+Known in Maori as “Ōtākaro“, the Avon River is not only an iconic feature of Christchurch but a gorgeous setting for learning to paddle a Maori canoe with Ko Tāne.
 Enjoy early stories of Canterbury’s local iwi (tribe) and see what it’s like to use the river’s original method of transportation!

 Location: 794 Colombo Street, Christchurch city centre.

 An awesome day trip for the whole family and probably one of the most underrated Christchurch attractions is Quail Island.
 A return ferry from the cool suburb of Lyttelton will take you to Quail Island where sights include shipwrecks, historical sites and, errr, a former leprosy colony and quarantine station… Not forgetting all the stunning beaches and bushwalks, of course!

 Location: Take the Ferry from Lyttleton Harbour, approximately 13 km (8 mi) from Christchurch city centre.

 16. Have a Splash (and Relax) at the He Puna Taimoana Hot Pools